coreos/coreos-kubernetes/Documentation/kubernetes-on-generic-platforms.md

 - [enable the cluster logging add-on][cluster-logging]
 - [changing your CoreOS auto-update settings][update]

+## Boot etcd Cluster

+It is highly recommended that etcd is run as a dedicated cluster separately from Kubernetes components.

+Use the [official etcd clustering guide](https://coreos.com/etcd/docs/latest/docker_guide.html) to decide how best to deploy etcd into your environment.

 ## Boot Controllers

 Follow these instructions for each controller you wish to boot: